maxGraph/maxGraph/packages/website/docs/usage/codecs.md

 ```

 Solution:
-- Call the `` function use the code above prior calling the code above
+- Call the `registerModelCodecs` function use the code above prior calling the code above
 - Alternatively, you can use the `ModelXmlSerializer` class to import the `GraphDataModel`